BassiStefano/BI_Projects/2-Power_BI/README.md

 # Project 2 - Power BI

-I have realized this dashboard through Power BI for monitoring the employers business trips of LA company based.
+I have realized this dashboard through Power BI for monitoring the employers business trips of LA based company.

 I wanted to highlight through this project that we can learn different information from Power BI dashboards; we can improve company decision making on people and budget management.
 For example we can get the following: